|

 Chicago

-were important and they were constant, so if I had to sing lead on a tune
+important and they were constant, so if I had to sing lead on a tune it

 days.
 In the beginning I was singing songs that had blues-pattern-type